anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-04-boomi-observability/2021-05-04-boomi-observability.markdown.md

 #### Detail of Scheduled Processes

-Note the name of the operation which the name of the Boomi Process (in AtomSphere) and the presence of Boomi metadata (boomi executionId, processId and processName) automatically added by the Boomi APM Connector.
+Please note the presence of the name of the operation which the name of the Boomi Process (in AtomSphere) and the presence of Boomi metadata (boomi executionId, processId and processName) automatically added by the Boomi APM Connector.
 ![Batch](/assets/boomi-observability/datadog5.png)

 #### View of Events